Did You Realize Vitamin D-3 Did This For Blood Sugar?

 Each group alternated between supplementing with D-3 or a placebo until the end.

 At the conclusion of the study they discovered taking vitamin D-3 daily improved insulin sensitivity.

 As Life Extension writes: “an increase in blood sugar disposal by target tissues including skeletal muscle and liver may help explain the results of this placebo-controlled, double-blind trial.
 In the future, larger, longer studies need to be conducted to see if the results obtained in this clinical study are consistent.”

-Fortunately more research indicates vitamin D-3 helps make people more sensitive to insulin and may help you regulate blood sugar better.
+Fortunately more research indicates vitamin D-3 helps make people more sensitive to insulin and may help keep blood sugar stable.

 In a recent study from 2016 a randomized placebo-controlled clinical trial found vitamin D-3 supplementation could help improve blood sugar.